-Yes, following up is important.
-But it’s important not to overdo it.
+Following up is important.
+But you shouldn’t overdo it.

 The question is, how many follow-up emails should you send when distributing your content?

-For content distribution, one follow-up email will do.
+For content distribution, one or two follow-up emails will do.

-Social media is still an important part of content distribution.
+Social media is still an important pillar in the content distribution mix.

-So, how do you use social media to effectively distribute content and drive traffic?
+The question is, how do you use social media to effectively promote content and drive traffic?